-- 5 then 0.9 s and 4.3 s respectively.
-If needed, shorter response time can be obtained by using a lower sample pressure or a higher pumping rate.
-The design of the spectrometer is robust and compact: the optical assembly and all the electronics, for real time control and data acquisition, fit inside a 19" chassis where the V-shaped cavity is placed in the diagonal as shown in figure 1 of Kassi et al. (2006).
-The device is temperature stabilized around 22°C using heating adhesive ribbons. - Importantly, OF-CEAS provides quantitative absorption measurements in real-time without the need for a periodic calibration with certified gas mixtures.
-A normalization procedure of the absorbance scale is realized continuously based on cavity optical loss measurements performed by Cavity Ring Down Spectroscopy (CRDS) (Kerstel et al., 2006; Morville et al., 2014).
-Pressure stabilization inside the cavity allows for a real-time numerical fit of the measured absorption spectra with a reduced number of parameters (Gorrotxategi-Carbajo et al., 2013).
+Importantly, OF-CEAS provides quantitative absorption measurements in real time without the need for a periodic calibration with certified gas mixtures.
+A normalization procedure of the absorbance scale is realized continuously based on cavity optical loss measurements performed by CRDS (Kerstel et al., 2006; Morville et al., 2014).
+Pressure and temperature stabilization of the sample inside the cavity allows for a real-time numerical fit of the measured absorption spectra with a reduced number of parameters (Gorrotxategi-Carbajo et al., 2013).
 This enables the selective determination of the concentrations of all compounds that possess absorption lines in the selected spectral window (CO and CH4 here).
-This is a key point in trace gas - 15 monitoring, atmospheric air being a highly complex gas mixture.
-To optimize CO detection limit, the laser emission is chosen in the near infrared region, in the [2.3-2.4] μ m range (Fig. 1), an interesting region that includes an atmospheric window where water vapor absorption lines are sparse and weak, while several light species such as CO display relatively strong absorption bands.
-The smallest detectable absorption coefficient is typically in the range of several 10^{-10} /cm.
-As a result, an OF-CEAS instrument optimized for CO monitoring has a LOD of 0.2 ppb of CO for an acquisition time of 20 s, value derived from the

-Allan variance in Faïn et al. (2014).
-5
+This is a key point in trace gas monitoring, with atmospheric air being a highly complex gas mixture.
+To optimize the CO detection limit, an NIR distributed-feedback diode laser is chosen emitting in the [2.3-2.4] μm range (Fig. 1), an interesting region that includes an atmospheric window where water vapour absorption lines are sparse and weak, while several light species such as CO display relatively strong absorption bands.
+The smallest detectable absorption coefficient is typically in the range of several 10^{-10} cm^{-1} .
+As a result, an OF-CEAS instrument optimized for CO monitoring has an LOD of 0.2 ppb of CO for an acquisition time of 20 s, a value derived from an Allan variance study in Faïn et al. (2014).